-The indictment in this case is the formal method of accusing the defendant of a crime and placing the defendant on trial.
-It is not evidence against the defendant and does not create any implication of guilt.
+The indictment in this case is the formal method of accusing the defendants of crimes and placing the defendant on trial.
+It is not evidence against the defendants and it does not create any implication of guilt.

-The defendant is not on trial for any act or any conduct not charged in the indictment.
+The defendants are not on trial for any act or any conduct not charged in the indictment.

-The defendant is presumed to be innocent of the charge.
+Each defendant is presumed to be innocent of the charge or charges against him.
 This presumption continues during every stage of the trial and your deliberations on the verdict.
 It is not overcome unless from all the evidence in the case you are convinced beyond a reasonable doubt that the defendant is guilty as charged.

-The government has the burden of proving the defendant's guilt beyond a reasonable doubt.
+The government has the burden of proving a defendant's guilt beyond a reasonable doubt.
 This burden of proof stays with the government throughout the case.
-The defendant is never required to prove his innocence or to produce any evidence at all.
+A defendant is never required to prove his innocence or to produce any evidence at all.

-The indictment charges that the offense was committed "on or about" a certain date.
+The indictment charges that the offenses were committed "on or about" certain dates.
 The government must prove that the offenses happened reasonably close to those dates but it is not required to prove that the alleged offenses happened on those exact dates.

-ELEMENTS OF THE OFFENSE
+ELEMENTS OF THE CHARGE: COUNT 1

-Count 4 charges the defendant with possessing cocaine base with intent to distribute it.
-To sustain this charge, the government must prove these elements:
+Count 1 charges all of the defendants with conspiracy.
+A conspiracy is an agreement between two or more persons to accomplish an unlawful purpose.
+To sustain this charge against a particular defendant, the government must prove these elements: